What is the Nervos Blockchain?

-The Nervos blockchain represents layer 1 of the multi-layer architecture, and its core design principles prioritize security and decentralization.
+The Nervos blockchain represents the layer 1 of a multi-layer architecture that prioritizes security and decentralization as core design principles.

 What is a CKByte?

 The native token of Nervos is known as the CKByte, or CKB for short.
 One CKByte token entitles the holder to one byte of data storage on Nervos.
-The CKByte is also used to pay any fees associated with transactions and computation.
+The CKByte is also used to pay fees associated with any transactions and computations.

-If you need to store 100 bytes of data in Nervos, you must own 100 CKBytes.
-While your data is occupying space on Nervos, your CKBytes will remain locked.
-If your data is no longer needed and you remove it from Nervos, then the 100 CKBytes can be used for other purposes.
+To store 100 bytes of data in Nervos, it is mandatory to have 100 CKBytes.
+If your data occupies space on Nervos, your CKBytes will remain locked.
+If your data is no longer needed and is removed from Nervos, the 100 CKBytes will be available for other purposes.

-CKBytes can also be deposited in the Nervos DAO where they gain interest in a process similar to staking.
+CKBytes can also be deposited in the Nervos DAO，where they gain interests in a staking-like process.

 Programming on Nervos

-All programs on Nervos can store data and state on-chain.
-This makes the creation of complex applications and customized tokens a simple and straightforward process.
+All programs on Nervos can store data and state on-chain，which makes creating complex applications and customized tokens a simple and straightforward process.

-All code is executed in CKB-VM, a high-performance RISC-V virtual machine that provides a safe, consistent, and flexible environment for developers to utilize.
-Multiple instances of CKB-VM can execute different smart contracts at the same time, enabling substantial scaling improvements through massive parallelization.
+All code runs in CKB-VM.
+CKB-VM is a high-performance RISC-V virtual machine that provides a secure, consistent and flexible environment for developers.
+Multiple instances of CKB-VM can execute different smart contracts concurrently, which enables substantial scaling improvements through massive parallelization.

-Nervos uses a Proof of Work (PoW) based consensus algorithm known as NC-MAX.
-PoW has repeatedly been proven to be the best in class solution for incentivized security.
+Nervos uses a Proof of Work (PoW) based consensus algorithm，known as NC-MAX.
+PoW has been repeatedly proven to be the best in class solution for incentivize security.

-Nervos currently provides a 10x throughput increase compared to Ethereum and is expected to grow exponentially as layer 2 solutions are developed.
+Nervos currently provides a 10x throughput boost compared to Ethereum, and is expected to grow exponentially as layer 2 solutions come to the table.

-We will cover more about the design of Nervos’ consensus implementation in the Consensus section.
+More details on the design of Nervos’ consensus implementation will be discussed in the Consensus section.